-- Describe the diversity of Native languages and cultures, particularly peoples of the Great Lakes areas (Anishinaabek). - Describe the historical, social, economic and political forces that shaped the current realities of Native American communities of the Upper Great Lakes region. - Demonstrate the ways in which traditional Native teachings are relevant to their lives. - Demonstrate an appreciation for multicultural frameworks of knowledge.
+- Describe the diversity of Native languages and cultures, particularly peoples of the Great Lakes areas (Anishinaabek). - Describe the historical, social, economic and political forces that shaped the current realities of Native American communities. - Demonstrate the ways in which traditional Native teachings are relevant to their lives. - Demonstrate an appreciation for multicultural frameworks of knowledge.